Pranav-Goel/pranav-goel.github.io/_pages/about.md

 Latest
 ======

-**May 2025** Our work "Using co-sharing to identify use of mainstream news for promoting potentially misleading narratives" has been accepted at Nature Human Behaviour (Publication forthcoming)
+**June 2025** Our work "Using co-sharing to identify use of mainstream news for promoting potentially misleading narratives" has been published in _Nature Human Behaviour_ ([article link](https://www.nature.com/articles/s41562-025-02223-4); [arXiv version](https://arxiv.org/abs/2308.06459))

 **April 2025** Two ongoing works accepted for oral presentation at IC2S2 2025: "Understanding the Role of Platform Curation and User Agency in Partisan and Unreliable News Consumption" and "Navigating the Evolving Web: Are Large Language Modeling-based Chatbots Gatekeepers or Gateways?"